Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

 Trading Companies

 Trading companies are middlemen who deal with a factory (or several factories) and sell a wide range of items.
 There are a few cases in which it is beneficial to deal with trading companies, specifically when you are looking to buy a small quantity of a wide variety of products.
-Trading companies also have a markup on the total cost of goods to pay more when dealing with a trading company.
+Trading companies also have a markup on the total cost of goods, which means they pay more when dealing with a trading company.
 Trading companies generally act as brokers.

 Wholesalers

-Dealing with trading companies and wholesalers is similar.
+Dealing with trading companies and wholesalers is similar in nature.
 Still, the critical difference is that wholesalers buy and store the product in bulk, and sometimes, they may even import it from other countries.
 Due to the extra fees associated with warehousing and other expenses they incur, they are often the most expensive option.

 Resellers